 Just before application, remove the required number of strips from the pouch.
 Unused strips should remain in the original package.
 Refer to product labels for instructions on specific product use.

 Use 1 strip for each 5 combs of bees in each brood chamber (Langstroth deep frames or equivalent in other sizes).
 Hang the strips in separate spaces between the combs as near the center of the bee/brood cluster as possible.
 If two brood chambers are used for the brood nest, hang the strips in both the top and bottom brood chambers.
-For best chemical distribution, use the strips when daytime high temperatures are at least 10° C.
+For best chemical distribution, use the strips when daytime, temperature-highs are at least 10°C.

-Hives may be treated in the spring before the honey flow and/or in the Fall after the honey flow.
+Hives may be treated in the spring before the honey flow and/or in the fall after the honey flow.
 Treatment must be removed at least 2 WEEKS before the honey flow.
 Place the strips in the hives for 42 days (6 weeks) up to a maximum of 45 days.
-It is not recommended to use coumaphos more than once a year.
+It is not recommended to use coumaphos more than once a year, preferably after efficacy testing has indicated that it is still effective at controlling mites.